davechurilla/Team-One-exercise/README.md

 ### HTML5

 Clean, simple and standards-compliant mark-up was written first to frame up the structure of the page.
-Use of the semantic HTML approach results in clearly deliniated code that will help with ease of readability and editing.
+Use of the semantic HTML approach results in clearly delineated code that will help with ease of readability and editing.
 Type, order, and names of tags, along with organized commenting and spacing in code all contribute to ahereance to a standard that makes for scalable, clean HTML.
 Organized naming convention for IDs and class names create efficiency for next steps of authoring the CSS and Javascript code.

 One thing to note are the comment blocks in `app/index.html` around the references to the Javascript and the CSS dependencies that look similar to this: `<!-- build:js scripts/main.js -->` and `<!-- endbuild --> `.
 These are used in the build step of the Gulp tasks to indicate which CSS and Javascript files to concatenate and compress into bundled files.
 The final compressed build files are copied over to the `dist` directory once they're processed, and paths in the HTML output are adjusted to reference the new files.